HS2 release images of Buckinghamshire ‘green bridge’

 Green bridges are still rare in the UK and just one example of how HS2 is leading the way in terms of innovation and environmental protection.
 The bridge at Turweston will help keep communities connected, while supporting wildlife and biodiversity on either side of the railway.

-Once complete, HS2 will deliver faster, more reliable journeys between London and Birmingham – while freeing up space on the existing mainline for more local trains.
+Once complete, HS2 will deliver faster, more reliable journeys between and – while freeing up space on the existing mainline for more local trains.
 But it’s also important that we deliver on our environmental commitments, which is why Turweston’s green bridge is so important.

 Elizabeth Longinotti, HS2 Ltd Senion Project Manager